Are you sure you want to clear your comparison?

 1. Purpose

-This Vulnerability Disclosure Procedure (VDP) provides guidelines for cybersecurity research to improve the security of our networked products, apps, and cloud services.
-This VDP also instructs researchers on how to submit discovered vulnerabilities to the relevant team.
+This Vulnerability Disclosure Procedure (VDP) provides guidelines for the cybersecurity research to improve the security of our networked products, apps, and cloud services.
+This VDP also instructs researchers on how to submit discovered vulnerabilities to the the relevant team

 2. Overview

-We take security issues extremely seriously at Arçelik and welcome feedback from security research to improve the security of our networked products, apps, and cloud services.
+We take security issues extremely seriously as Arçelik and welcome feedback from security researches in order to improve the security of our networked products, apps, and cloud services.
 We operate a procedure of coordinated disclosure for dealing with reports of security vulnerabilities and issues.
 Vulnerabilities submitted to us under this procedure will be used for defensive purposes to mitigate or remediate vulnerabilities in our networks and services.

-Researchers must review and comply with the following terms and conditions of this VDP before conducting any research or testing on our networked products, apps and cloud services.
+Researchers must review and comply with following terms and contidions of this VDP before conducting any research or testing on our networked products, apps and cloud services.

 3. Guidelines